 Anyone can apply to PLACE regardless of their degrees or previous university background.
 Requests for Lacanian analysis or information on the clinic and school should be addressed to the secretary at PLACE@topoi.net.
 PLACE also accepts on a case by case basis grad-students seeking to establish a practicum in analysis.

-Intensive Private Sessions are open year round, while the Extensive School-Clinic instruction begins at the end of September and follows the habitual Fall, Winter, and Spring semesters, with an Immersive Summer session beginning in late June.
+The School-Clinic instruction begins at the end of September and follows the habitual Fall, Winter, and Spring semesters, with an Immersive Summer session beginning in late June.
 The majority begin in September, but arrangements can be made to enter at other times.
 If you do not know what Lacanian analysis is or if you want to simply follow a seminar or course before applying, you may sign up as an Auditor.
 Auditors may follow a course or cartel for one semester free of tuition.

-To apply, complete this INsCRIPTION form, then send it to the secretary via email or regular mail.
-Though it is advised to have an interview with a Trustee of PLACE to become oriented with its procedures, it is not necessary.
+To apply for the School–Clinic, complete this INsCRIPTION form, then send it to the secretary via email or regular mail.
+Though it is advised to have an interview with a Trustee of PLACE to become oriented with the procedures of School-Clinic, it is not necessary.
 You will be informed of the dates and times of the cartels, courses, and seminars on the completion of the inscription and reception of the tuition.
 On advanced notice, internet assisted attendance is possible for distance learners.
 Each seminar is also digitally recorded, then uploaded onto the net so that it may be reviewed at a later date.

 PLACE is supported by grants and foundations that allow for free-tuition for the homeless, recently unemployed, and disenfranchised youth (18-21 years old).
 Low-cost and sliding scale private intensive sessions are made available on a case by case basis, while first time auditors may attend one semester in the school-clinic for free.

-The current tuition for the 2015 school year is $850. (full time) and $400. (part time Guest) per semester; with 0$ for Auditors for only one semester.
+The current tuition for the 2015 school year is $850. (full time Adherent) and $400. (part time Guest) per semester; with 0$ for Auditors for only one semester.
 This low-cost tuition has been made possible by grants provided by individuals and foundations concerned with establishing a rigorous and open transmission of psychoanalysis.
 The typical case load of courses and cartels (work-groups) is one 3 hr. course per month with up to 12 hrs. of cartels per week.
 The typical session work is one to four hours per week.